elastic/kibana/x-pack/legacy/plugins/alerting/README.md

 });
 ```

 This example only receives threshold as a parameter.
-It will read the CPU usage of all the servers and fire individual actions if the reading for a server is greater than the threshold.
+It will read the CPU usage of all the servers and schedule individual actions if the reading for a server is greater than the threshold.
 This is a better implementation than above as only one query is performed for all the servers instead of one query per server.

 ```
 server.plugins.alerting.registerType({